 With the introduction of the macOS 10.13 High Sierra, we have seen a major update in Mac's file system.
 It has replaced the existing HFS/HFS+ with a new and advanced Apple File System (APFS).
 Since APFS creates a container for the logical drives, it is of vital importance to know how to alter it.
-For instance, users might wish to resize APFS container to optimize their file storage.
+For instance, users might wish to resize APFS containers to optimize Mac file storage.
 In this post, we will help you do the same in a hassle-free way.

 The Apple File System (APFS) has been included in Mac with the release of High Sierra.
 Though, it is also compatible with iOS devices, tvOS, and watchOS as well.
 It has replaced the age-old HFS file system that has been supporting Apple devices for decades.
 The new file system makes everyday tasks faster and smoother.
 Additionally, it has an advanced encryption technology.
 Here are some of its other features.

 You can simply go to Apple's website and update your macOS to High Sierra.
 This will automatically convert your file system to APFS.
-Now when you know the basics of the file system, let's learn how to resize APFS container in the next section.
+Now when you know the basics of the file system, let's learn how to resize the APFS container in the next section.

 As you know, APFS maintains a container for other drives and provides a logical bifurcation of the space.
-Therefore, in order to make the most of your Mac storage, you need to resize APFS container.
+Therefore, to make the most of your Mac storage, you need to resize the APFS container.
 Since it is a newer file system, you would have to take the assistance of Terminal (instead of Disk Utility) to resize APFS container.
 It can be achieved by following these steps: